wilbeimer/NLP-LLM_Research_Project/README.md

 1. Prerequisites

     - Python installed (recommend 3.13+, not sure if any others work I didn't test)
     - pip (Python package manager)
     - Optionally, install Anaconda

 2. Clone the repository

     ``
     git clone https://github.com/wilbeimer/NLP-LLM_Research_Project

     cd NLP-LLM_Research_Project
     ``

-3. Create a virtual environment (optional but recommended)
+4. Create a virtual environment (optional but recommended)

     ``
-    python -m venv venv      # create a virtual environment called 'venv' source venv/bin/activate # Linux/Mac
+    python -m venv venv      # create a virtual environment called 'venv'

+    source venv/bin/activate # Linux/Mac

     venv\Scripts\activate    # Windows
     ``

-4. Install required packages
+5. Install required packages

     ``
     pip install -r requirements.txt

     python -m spacy download en_core_web_lg
     ``

-5. Run Jupyter Notebook
+6. Run Jupyter Notebook

     ``
     jupyter notebook
     ``

-6. Change Kernel
+7. Change Kernel

     If you are using a venv rather than the root python, jupyter requires you to select that kernel for the packages to work correctly

-    1.
+   1. Click on "kernel" from the menu bar
+   2. From the drop down select "Python (name-of-your-venv)"

 8. Optional: Run in Google Colab

     1. Go to Google Colab
     2. File → Open notebook → GitHub → paste your repo URL
     3. Open and run it in the cloud (no local setup needed)